makeandship/acf-vtm/readme.txt

 == Installation ==

 1. Copy the `acf-vtm` folder into your `wp-content/plugins` folder
-2. Activate the Medicine Pack plugin via the plugins admin page
+2. Activate the Medicine plugin via the plugins admin page
-3. Create a new field via ACF and select the Medicine Pack type
+3. Create a new field via ACF and select the Medicine type
 4. Please refer to the description for more info regarding the field type settings

 == Changelog ==